SELMA PARLOUR

 contact

 Selma Parlour (British, b.
 1976, Johannesburg, South Africa) received her practice-led PhD in Art from Goldsmiths, University of London in 2014.
 Awards include an Abbey Fellowship in Painting, the British School at Rome (2023); an Arts Council England Creative Development Award (2020); the Mark Rothko Memorial Trust Artist-in-Residence Award (2018); the Sunny Dupree Family Award for a Woman Artist, the Summer Exhibition, the Royal Academy of Arts, London (2017); and the John Moores Painting Prize (prizewinner, 2016).
-Other notable awards are a runner-up award from the Arts Foundation; and Thames and Hudson’s international competition and publication ‘100 Painters of Tomorrow’ (both 2014).
+Other notable awards are a runner-up award from the Arts Foundation (2014); Thames and Hudson’s international competition and publication ‘100 Painters of Tomorrow’ (2014); and New Contemporaries, ICA London (2011).
 Solo exhibitions are: 'Salon Paintings', Almine Rech, Paris (2023); 'Yonder Cloud', Pi Artworks, London (2022); 'Warp & Weft', Dio Horia Acropolis, Athens (2022); ‘Selma Parlour’, Pi Artworks, Istanbul (2020); ‘Activities for the Abyss’, Pi Artworks, London (2019); ‘Upright Animal’, Pi Artworks, London (2018); ‘Parlour Games’, a site-specific installation with Marcelle Joseph Projects, House of St Barnabas, London (2016); ‘Paradoxes of the Flattened-out Cavity’, Dio Horia, Mykonos (2015); and ‘Selma Parlour’, MOT International, London (2012).
-Selected group exhibitions: 'Feeling of Light', Almine Rech, Brussels; ‘Superfice’, Coleman Projects, London; ‘Harder Edge’, Saatchi Gallery, London; ‘Selma Parlour & Yelena Popova’, Horton Gallery, New York; and New Contemporaries, ICA, London.
+Recent group exhibitions: 'Gesture and Form: Women in Abstraction', Almine Rech, New York (2024); and 'Feeling of Light', Almine Rech, Brussels (2023).
+Collections include the Saatchi Gallery, and Christian Dior Couture.

 ES magazine, 2019